Recipe of the Month

 Lemon / Garlic, Marinated, London Broil

 Butt Kickin' Blacken makes a great "Mop".
-Try it today to baste, or marinate meat for the grill.
+Use it to baste, or marinate meat for the grill.

 Leftovers